 console.log(await resultsRes.json());

-When you are finished, close the channel to settle on-chain and reclaim any unspent deposit.
-The session tracks spending automatically and only pays for what you used.
+When you are finished, close the session to settle on-chain and reclaim any unspent deposit.
+You are only charged for what you used.

 Learn More